-> Mardi Gras (also called Carnival or Fat Tuesday) festivities are plentiful in the USA, but most especially in New Orleans.
+Mardi Gras (also called Carnival or Fat Tuesday) festivities are plentiful in the USA, but most especially in New Orleans.
 New Orleans holds the biggest and most popular celebration before Lent.
 On the Tuesday before Ash Wednesday, which marks the official beginning of Lent, Christians celebrate and party before a 40-day solemn period.

-Mid- to Late-March: Easter.
 While the United States is a secular country, some businesses and schools will close on the Good Friday before Easter Sunday or the Monday after (Easter Monday).
 While Mardi Gras marks the beginning of Lent, Easter marks the end of it, which of course calls for another big celebration.

 One of the nation’s biggest Easter-related festivities is the White House Easter Egg Roll, held on the South Lawn of the White House.
-Tickets to the Easter Egg Roll are free, but limited, and available only via a lottery system on the White House website.
+Tickets to the Easter Egg Roll are free but limited and available only via a lottery system on the White House website.
 The date of Easter each year is unpredictable, like Mardi Gras.

-Mid- to Late-March: National Cherry Blossom Festival.
-One of spring's most glorious events sees the blooming of hundreds of pink and white cherry blossom trees around the Tidal Basin of the National Mall in Washington, DC.
+One of spring's most glorious events sees the blooming of hundreds of pink and white cherry blossom trees around the Tidal Basin of the National Mall in Washington, D.C.
 While the trees are the main attraction for visitors, organizers of the National Cherry Blossom Festival also plan a Japanese cultural festival, a parade, and numerous art and food events throughout the capital to coincide with the blooms.

 March is also a great time to visit Washington D.C. before the heat hits in the summer.
 You can check out a great city and see some of America's most famous scenery.
 Note that the Cherry Blossom Festival typically begins in mid- to late-March and runs through April.